Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Numerical Experiments

 \subsubsection{Dataset Introduction}

-We evaluate the recovery performance of the proposed method on two spatiotemporal traffic datasets, GuangZhou\footnotemark[1] and Portland\footnotemark[2] .
-GuangZhou is a traffic speed data set collected in Guangzhou, China consisting of travel speed observations from 214 road segments in two months (61 days from August 1, 2016 to September 30, 2016) at 10-min interval (144 time intervals in a day).
-The GuangZhou data can be organized as a third-order tensor ($ road\ segment \times time\ interval \times day $) with size $ 214\times 144 \times 60 $ after removing the observations in August 31.
-Portland collects the link volume from highways in Portland, USA containing 1156 loop detectors within one month at 15-minute interval, from which we construct a tensor ($ loop\ detectors \times time\ interval \times day $) with size $ 80\times 96 \times 15 $ to decrease computational consumption.
+We evaluate the recovery performance of the proposed method on two spatiotemporal traffic datasets: GuangZhou\footnotemark[1] and Portland\footnotemark[2].
+The GuangZhou dataset contains traffic speed observations collected from 214 road segments in Guangzhou, China, over two months at 10-minute intervals, which can be originzed as a third-order tensor of size $214 \times 144 \times 60$ ($ road\ segment \times time\ interval \times day$).
+The Portland dataset collects the link volume from highways in Portland, USA containing 1156 loop detectors within one month at 15-minute interval, from which we construct a tensor ($ loop\ detectors \times time\ interval \times day $) with size $ 80\times 96 \times 15 $ to decrease computational overlead.
+As the two datasets lack explicit graph information, we construct artificial similarity graphs by first extracting features from the first two modes via t-SVD decomposition, followed by computing pairwise Euclidean distances to generate the graph structures.